-- $\mathcal H$ each Shareholder entitled to vote may vote in person or by proxy, attorney or representative; - H on a show of hands, every person present who is a Shareholder or a proxy, attorney or representative of a Shareholder has one vote; and - H on a poll, every person present who is a Shareholder or a proxy, attorney or representative of a Shareholder shall, in respect of each fully paid Share held by him, or in respect of which he is appointed a proxy, attorney or representative, have one vote for the Share, but in respect of partly paid Shares shall have such number of votes as bears the same proportion to the total of such Shares registered in the Shareholder's name as the amount paid (not credited) bears to the total amounts paid and payable (excluding amounts credited).
+- ₭ each Shareholder entitled to vote may vote in person or by proxy, attorney or representative; - \mathcal{H} on a show of hands, every person present who is a Shareholder or a proxy, attorney or representative of a Shareholder has one vote; and - H on a poll, every person present who is a Shareholder or a proxy, attorney or representative of a Shareholder shall, in respect of each fully paid Share held by him, or in respect of which he is appointed a proxy, attorney or representative, have one vote for the Share, but in respect of partly paid Shares shall have such number of votes as bears the same proportion to the total of such Shares registered in the Shareholder's name as the amount paid (not credited) bears to the total amounts paid and payable (excluding amounts credited).

-The Company has the following restricted securities on issue as at 19 September 2023:
+The Company has no restricted securities on issue as at 24 September 2024.